 Anyone suffering from bowel discomfort should seek medical attention.
 In order to make a clear diagnosis of IBS your doctor will first run tests to rule out any other possible medical conditions.
-After that your doctor will use one of three diagnostic criteria to further diagnose IBS:
+After other medical conditions have been ruled out, your doctor will use one of three diagnostic criteria to further diagnose IBS:

-Manning Criteria: These criteria focus on the changes in stool consistency, mucus in the stool, pain relief experienced by passing stools and having incomplete bowel movements.
+Manning Criteria: This criteria focuses on the changes in stool consistency, mucus in the stool, pain relief experienced by passing stools and having incomplete bowel movements.

-Rome Criteria: These criteria focus on the pain the patient experiences, including pain and discomfort related to defecation, abdominal pain and discomfort experienced which may have been ongoing for at least one day per week in the last 3 months.
-It also looks at how regular defecation frequency and stool consistency has changed.
+Rome Criteria: This criteria focuses on the pain a patient experiences, including pain and discomfort related to defecation, as well as abdominal pain and discomfort which may have been ongoing for at least one day per week in the last 3 months.
+It also looks at how regular defecation frequency and stool consistency have changed.

 The Type of IBS: There are three types of IBS – constipation-predominant, diarrhea-predominant and mixed.

 Your doctor may also order imaging tests such as x-rays, CT scans, and/or a colonoscopy to rule out other causes of your abdominal pain.

 Prescription Zaxine for the Treatment of Irritable Bowel Syndrome

 Zaxine is the Canadian equivalent of Xifaxan.
 Both contain the active ingredient rifaximin.